MatiasDiBernardo/Lowcost-ITW-curation/README.md

-# ASR Dataset Generator
+# Low Cost pre-processing pipeline for ITW datasets generation

-This repository contains an algorithm to identify the best sections of long audio files, enabling the creation of high-quality datasets for ASR tasks.
+This repository contains an algorithm to select the best sections of noisy speech datasets, enabling the creation of high-quality datasets for ASR tasks.

 ## Folder Structure

-All data folders are located inside the main `Datos` directory.
+All data folders are located inside the main `Data` directory.
 You can automatically create all required folders using the script `Utils/create_folder_estructure.py`.

 - **Audio_to_Process**: Place new audios here to be processed.
 After processing, files are moved to the raw audios folder and this folder is emptied.
 - **Audios_Raw**: Contains raw audios to be processed (e.g., podcasts, videos).
 Files are renamed with an ID and name separated by `_`.